The return of live music: what venues have re-opened and are there any classical concerts near me?

 St John’s Smith Square is open

 This venue at the heart of London is another in the capital recently announcing that it’s opening to limited audiences.
-Throughout autumn, doors are open on lunchtime recitals, afternoon delights and evening concerts until the end of the year.
+Throughout autumn and winter, doors are open on lunchtime recitals, afternoon delights and evening concerts until the end of the year.

 And if you’re still self-isolating, or elsewhere in the world, there’s still the chance to watch the wonderful programmes on offer online.

 Aurora Orchestra brings live music back to King’s Cross

 Live music is ramping up in the capital, and Aurora Orchestra has announced a slate of live concerts open to in-person audiences.